OronNadiv/drnadiv.com/content/blog/2019-10-29/index.md

 id: '234kljsdfu98sdf1'
 title: Introduction
 date: '2019-10-29T00'
 description: 'Hi and welcome to my blog!
 As a pediatrician, I spend my days talking with children and their parents.
-It’s a wonderful profession, and I am honored to...'
+It’s a wonderful profession, and I am honored to interface with families daily.
+There is always so much to talk about, so I hope to expand on my thoughts here!'
 featuredImage: './featured.jpg'
 ---